About the Course

 Wakefield [is an] all-mountain style grab-bag of mixed-skilled trail.

 Just about every kind of rider will find something they equally enjoy throughout this park.
-This is why PVC has been hosting one of the best-kept, not-so-secret races here for over a decade!
+This is why this race has been going on for 25 years!
 Although it doesn’t have the huge drops or massive climbs of other mountain bike course, Wakefield makes up for it with a backyard full of singletrack.
 No one leaves Wakefield unsatisfied!

-PVC Trail Bosses are always busy putting up arrows and clearing weeds roughly two weeks before the first race.
-Our trail markers (PVC branded black arrows on a yellow field) stay up for those trying to practice on the weekends throughout the entire series (so long as our bandit doesn’t keep tearing them down).
-If you see someone removing our arrows before the series is over, please let someone in PVC know about it!
+It takes a community to put this race on!
+PVC, The Bike Lane, and MORE are always busy putting up arrows and clearing weeds roughly two weeks before the first race.
+Our trail markers (TBL branded black arrows on a yellow field) stay up for those trying to practice on the weekends throughout the entire series (so long as our bandit doesn’t keep tearing them down).
+If you see someone removing race arrows before the series is over, please let us know about it!